gradle/gradle/design-docs/unified-configuration-and-task-model.md

 Similarly, this work should consider how the existing task DSL can be used to access these tasks: Is it an error?
 Does it trigger model rules?

+## Plugin author uses model rules to define tasks after plugin model has been configured

+A common problem when authoring a plugin is how to handle configuration that happens after the plugin is applied.

+This story exposes model rules as a public (but very much experimental) feature which a plugin can use to solve this problem.
+Implementation-wise, this story is mostly about exposing and documenting the features that already exist, possibly along with some sugar to help solve this very common use case.

+- Provide a mechanism for the plugin to register a model object and some logic which later receives the immutable model object and defines some tasks from this object.
+- Add documentation and samples.
+- Add some mechanism to expose the model object also as an extension, to provide the plugin with a migration path to the new DSL.
+    - Generate a warning when the build script author uses the extension DSL to configure the model.
+    - Generate a warning when the extension DSL is used after the model object has been closed.

+### Open issues

+- Detect and handle attempts to mutate the model object via the extension DSL after the model object has been closed.

 ## Model DSL allows native components and source sets to be configured in dependency order

 A source set can take a native library as a dependency, and this library can in turn take another source set as input.
 The model DSL should not require the build